1980s

+Clockwise from top-left: - The first Space Shuttle, Columbia, lifts off in April 1981;- US president Ronald Reagan and Soviet leader Mikhail Gorbachev ease tensions between the two superpowers, leading to the end of the Cold War;- Michael Jackson became one of the world's biggest pop stars during the 1980s, with Thriller becoming the best-selling album of all time and his music videos helping establish MTV as a major force in popular culture;- The fall of the Berlin Wall in November 1989;- In August 1981, the IBM Personal Computer is released;- In July 1985, the Live Aid concert is held in order to fund relief efforts for the famine in Ethiopia;- Pollution and ecological problems persisted when the Soviet Union and much of the world were affected by radioactive debris from the 1986 Chernobyl disaster, and in 1984, when thousands of people perished in Bhopal during a gas leak from a pesticide plant;- The Iran–Iraq War leads to over one million dead and $1 trillion spent;- The Soviet–Afghan War leads to 1-3 million dead.

-The 1980s (pronounced "nineteen-eighties", shortened to "the '80s" or "the Eighties") was the decade that began on January 1, 1980, and ended on December 31, 1989.
+The 1980s (pronounced "nineteen-eighties", shortened to "the '80s" or "the Eighties") was the decade that began on 1 January 1980, and ended on 31 December 1989.

-The decade saw a dominance of conservatism and free market economics, and a socioeconomic change due to advances in technology and a worldwide move away from planned economies and towards laissez-faire capitalism compared to the 1970s.
+The decade saw a dominance of conservatism and free market economics, socioeconomic changes due to advances in technology and a worldwide move away from planned economies and towards laissez-faire capitalism in comparison to the 1970s.
 As economic deconstruction increased in the developed world, multiple multinational corporations associated with the manufacturing industry relocated into Thailand, Mexico, South Korea, Taiwan, and China.
 Japan and West Germany saw large economic growth during this decade.
 The AIDS epidemic became recognized in the 1980s and has since killed an estimated 40.4 million people (as of 2022).
-Global warming theory began to spread within the scientific and political community in the 1980s.
+The global warming theory began to spread within the scientific and political community in the 1980s.

 The United Kingdom and the United States moved closer to supply-side economic policies, beginning a trend towards global instability of international trade that would pick up more steam in the following decade as the fall of the USSR made right-wing economic policy more powerful.

-The final decade of the Cold War opened with the US-Soviet confrontation continuing largely without any interruption.
+The final decade of the Cold War opened with the US–Soviet confrontation continuing largely without any interruption.
 Superpower tensions escalated rapidly as President Reagan scrapped the policy of détente and adopted a new, much more aggressive stance on the Soviet Union.
 The world came perilously close to nuclear war for the first time since the Cuban Missile Crisis in 1962, but the second half of the decade saw a dramatic easing of superpower tensions and ultimately the total collapse of Soviet communism.